Bristol's Shanty Scene: Where Ale Meets Adventure!

 Speaker AI think we've had so many.

-Speaker AWe sang for the King at Coronation.
+Speaker AWe sang for the King at the Coronation.

 Speaker AI can't remember when that was.